Jacob-Barhak/MIST/README.txt

 In addition to the above test script, below is a list of known bugs and issues uncovered during testing that were not yet addressed at the time of this release:

-The GUI was tested on Windows environment.
+The GUI was tested on Windows environment and on Linux Ubuntu 12.04.
 Computations were tested on both Windows and Linux environments through the TestCode.py script.
 Cloud computations were also tested.

 Known Bugs:

 J0100: WXPYTHON ISSUES ON UBUNTU 12.4
+This issue exists only if trying to build WxPython from source code and not a MIST issue, yet reported here anyway.
+Fortunately, with conda, there is no need to do this any longer.
+This issue is resolved on Ubuntu 12.04, Ubuntu 14.04, Fedora 21 Linux distributions.
 At the time of MIST 0.90.0.0 release WxPython does not work on Ubuntu 12.4 since there is a dependency GLIBC_2.15 that is not installed.
 This may prohibit users from using MIST GUI on the stable release of Ubuntu.
-Fortunately this is not critical since other Linux versions may work and the user can use the GUI on windows and only run HPC computations on Ubuntu.
-There is a partial solution of an alternative installation of WxPython using the command conda install wxpython -c asmeurer
+The following command installs WxPython on those systems without need to build: conda install wxpython -c asmeurer
-Yet it brings warnings and funny behavior of WxPython and not been fully tested.
+Note that other Linux systems have not been tested therefore this issue is not removed from the list.
+Otherwise the issue has been resolved, especially if using the simple conda installation for MIST.

 Comments/Suggestions & Feature Requests:

 R0021: LIST OF COEFFICIENTS FOR COST WIZARD
 When using the Cost/QoL wizard, the drop down list for coefficients lists states that do not belong to the project.
 Selecting these states is allowed, but when you try to run the simulation, you get an error that the state could not be found.
 The error should come while using/closing the Cost Wizard, or the non-included states should not be listed at all.